TheInfamousGrim/Markdown_Test/markdown_cheatsheet.md

 ## Line Breaks

-My basic recommendation for learning how line breaks work is to experiment and discover --hit<Enter> once (i.e., insert one newline), then hit it twice (i.e., insert two newlines), see what happens.
+My basic recommendation for learning how line breaks work is to experiment and discover<br />
+--hit<Enter> once (i.e., insert one newline), then hit it twice (i.e., insert two newlines),<br />
+see what happens.
 You'll soon learn to get what you want.
-"Markdown Toggle" is your friend.
+"Markdown Toggle" is your friend.<br />

 Here are some things to try out: